LF-Luis/MyLLM/README.md

 </div>
 <div align="center"><img src="./assets/puzzle_fox.jpg" width="250"/></div>

-MyLLM is a deep-learning personal project where I built a modern LLM from the ground up.
+MyLLM is a deep-learning personal project where I built a modern LLM (`LF_LLM-269M`) from the ground up.
 I focused on developing the core components required for pre-training an LLM, including writing the model-architecture code, handling large datasets, training the model efficiently, and evaluating its performance.

+Below I'll talk about the structure of this project, design choices, training, and results.
+You can find the pretrained model on Huggingface ([LF_LLM-269M on Huggingface 🤗](https://huggingface.co/LF-Luis/LF_LLM-269M)).

 # Directory Structure
 Directory structure of various components implemented to build `LF_LLM-269M`.